jcolag/entropy-arbitrage/2021-07-26-armistice.md

 ### Style Clashes

 Oh, and this should be invisible to everybody---it'll actually just get wrapped into the next auto-commit of [the blog's assets](https://gitlab.com/jcolag/entropy-arbitrage-assets)---but in case it's useful information to anybody, here's another detail in the plugin saga.
 Around two out of three times when I would deploy the updated blog (local or remote), there was a chance that my new styles would vanish.
-I could fix this manually, by changing my CSS---actually [SASS](https://en.wikipedia.org/wiki/Sass_%28stylesheet_language%29)---where it was correct, and letting Jekyll rebuild.
+I could fix this manually, by changing my CSS---actually {% wiki Sass_%28stylesheet_language%29|SASS|en %}---where it was correct, and letting Jekyll rebuild.

 The problem was an oddity that (apparently) sometimes happens in Jekyll, the compiled version of my CSS file---that is, the SASS code converted to a normal stylesheet---was sitting in my `assets` folder.
 Since the styles had been fairly consistent, I may never have noticed the problem.
 However, the new styles having significant effects, it was now a "race condition" to find out whether the copy or the compilation would happen last.